operand/agency/README.md

 ## What is `agency`?

-`agency` defines a common communication and action framework for integrating AI agents with traditional computing systems, and even humans in a way where all can easily communicate.
+`agency` defines a common communication and action framework for integrating AI agents with computing systems and human users.

-`agency` allows you to create shared environments called "spaces" where any number of humans, artificial, or other computing systems may equally address each other as individual "agents" that you may perform "actions" on.
+`agency` allows you to create shared environments called "spaces" where any number of humans, artificial, or traditional computing systems may equally address each other as individual "agents" that you may perform "actions" on.

 `agency` handles the details of the common messaging protocol and allows discovering and invoking actions across all parties, automatically handling